simonw/datasette-car-2019/README.md

             "version": "0.5"
         }
     ]

-If the plugin is not installed, you can install it using `pip`:

-    pip install datasette-cluster-map

 This plugin scans the current table for `latitude` and `longitude` columns and, if found, renders the data on a clustered marker map.